-I’ve decided to serve a southern style Thanksgiving this year.
-Well, what could be more southern than okra pickles?
-Even better, this recipe gives me a chance to use Holland House’s White Wine Vinegar along with several spices that have been crowding my cupboards for years.
+Even better, this recipe gives me a chance to use several spices and white wine vinegar that have been crowding my cupboards for years.

 - 1 pound whole okra